Skip to Content

 Continue reading to find out how deep breathing exercises help self-regulation, how to teach children to do deep breathing, and what the benefits of it are.

-When we experience unpleasant emotions, our body responds – we start to breathe faster, our hearts start racing, we get knots in our stomachs, etc.
+When we experience unpleasant emotions, our sympathetic nervous system is activated.
+This means we breathe faster, our hearts start racing, we feel knots in our stomachs, etc.

-We can’t really control our emotions, but we can control our behavior and how we react to our feelings.
+We can’t really control our emotions, but we can learn to better control our behavior and how we react to our feelings.

 Benefits of Deep Breathing for Self-Regulation